Initial Teacher Training (ITT) at Dorothy Stringer

 Establishing the conditions in which pupils are happy and enthusiastic about learning is central to our practice; skilful, committed and vibrant teaching is at the heart of our school.
 We believe trainee teachers, who are continually supported by experienced mentors and classroom practitioners, bring a vitality and enthusiasm to our school and our students.
 We offer a rich and diverse programme of Professional Studies, drawing on the experience of many experienced practitioners in the school, both teaching and non-teaching staff.

 We strive to promote excellent practice through example.
 This, together with sustained mentoring and support, enables our trainees to become confident, knowledgeable and skilful teachers.
 Trainees are also expected to participate in the varied and dynamic fabric of school life beyond the classroom.
 They take part in our rich extra-curricular programme in order to understand the benefit and joy of educating the whole child.
 Under supervision our trainees also provide care for our students as co-tutors in the pastoral system and work with the SEND department, providing nurture and additional support to our most vulnerable students.
-This element of their work ensures they are well prepared for the myriad of roles they are expected to play in their NQT year.
+This element of their work ensures they are well prepared for the myriad of roles they are expected to play in their ECT period.
 It also allows trainees to establish an understanding of a range of whole-school issues, the values and assumptions that underpin them, and their application to school and classroom practice.

 Our commitment to excellence and aspiration for all whilst developing the whole young person is the foundation for our student teachers to go forward to inspire and educate the all pupils they will have the privilege to teach over the coming years.